qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 .. note:: **Changed behavior in QGIS3**

-  In QGIS 2.x, the panel was opening each time the node tool was used which was slow and confusing when editing big features.
+  In QGIS 2.x, the panel was opening each time the vertex tool was used which was slow and confusing when editing big features.
 Now, just invoke it with a right - click.